Moral Vanguard of the Fatherland

-Vanguardia Moral de la Patria ('Moral Vanguard of the Fatherland') was a Panamanian political party led by Guillermo Endara, who had been the first president after the military rule ended in 1989.
+Vanguardia Moral de la Patria (English: Moral Vanguard of the Fatherland) was a Panamanian political party led by Guillermo Endara, who had been the first president after the military rule ended in 1989.
 Endara had been a candidate in the 2004 elections for the Solidarity Party.
 After that, Endara created this new party, and stood as presidential candidate in 2009.

 From 2007 to 2009 the party held a seat of the National Assembly, after the 2009 elections the party could not reach the minimum of votes required to exist and was disbanded.
 Endara died shortly thereafter.